pgmesa-storage/.github/profile/README.md

 ## Hi there 👋

-☁ The propuse of this organization is to store 'pgmesa' projects that are not completelly finished, coded in a way I don't like nowadays (not structured or I was just learning) or not well documented yet, and maybe never.
+☁ The propuse of this organization is to store 'pgmesa's projects that are not completelly finished, coded in a way I don't like nowadays (not structured or I was just learning) or not well documented yet, and maybe never.
 But if they are here and public is because I think some of them could be used as a base for other projects or as a source of inspiration.
 The projects that are not usefull for the community will be private repositories.
 <!--